tier4/AWML/docs/design.md

 ### Architecture

-The architecture of Autoware-ML is based on [mmdetection3d v1.4](https://github.com/open-mmlab/mmdetection3d/tree/v1.4.0).
+The architecture of autoware-ml is based on [mmdetection3d v1.4](https://github.com/open-mmlab/mmdetection3d/tree/v1.4.0).

 - /docs

-Documents for Autoware-ML.
+Documents for autoware-ml.

 - /configs

-Base configs for datase and train parameters.
+Base configs for datasets and train parameters.

 - /tools